 This web page gives readers background information, advice on eligibility of FAA veterans and the process of applying for the award.

-In March 2011, the Governor General approved the award of the Australian Service Medal with clasp Counter Terrorism/Special Recovery (ASM-CT/SR) for designated Special Forces personnel engaged in Operation Bursa.
+The Australian Service Medal was established in 1988, with eligibility backdated to 1975.
+In March 2011, the Governor General approved the award of the ASM with clasp Counter Terrorism / Special Recovery (ASM-CT/SR) for designated Special Forces personnel engaged in Operation Bursa.
 This also included Army Aviation personnel in support of SF activity.

 The eligibility requirements include Navy personnel, or allied foreign Defence Force members, who: